Austinbyrne46/22582053-Fin_metrics-/README.md

 ## Lets now attempt to construct the portfolio by making use of mean variance optimization:

+I now make use of ean VAriance Optimization to first create a unconstrained portfolio.
+I am then able to evaluate the risk and return of the unconstrained portfolio which I then compare to the constrained portfolio.

 ### Combine the Data Sets and compute some graphs

+Here I make use of a function I created that prepares and combines the relavant data.

 ``` r
 combined_data <- prepare_and_combine(MAA, msci)
 ```

 ### Rolling 3 year annualzied returns comparison of asset classes

+TO insoect the data in question I run a plot that conatins the 3 year annualsied returns for each asset class.
+What is immidatley evident in this plot is that the equities asset class is the most volatile which also means the asset class that potentially holds the most risk.
+Outside of the equities asset class, the remaining asset classes are relatively similiar, with USD beinf the next most volatile.

 ``` r
 #Calculating rolling return on a three year annualized basis